Mackinac Island

 Mackinac Outdoors & Nature

 Mackinac Island State Park occupies more than 80% of the 10 square kilometers of the island.
 There are endless photo options due to its remarkably varied topography, which includes marine caves, woods, and limestone rock formations.
 Snap a selfie at some of these historic limestone formations, such as Sugar Loaf, Devil’s Kitchen, Eagle Point, and Skull Cave.
 Arch Rock is a naturally occurring limestone arch that provides a view of Lake Huron through its archway.
-Enjoy the fragrance of flowering lilac bushes in the spring, hike along more than 110 kilometers of paths, take a boat ride, go fishing, kayaking, parasailing, or take a beautiful cruise while surrounded by hundreds of butterflies at the Wings of Mackinac Butterfly Conservancy.
+Enjoy the fragrance of flowering lilac bushes in the spring, hike along more than 110 kilometers of paths, take a boat ride, go fishing, kayaking, or parasailing, or take a beautiful cruise while surrounded by hundreds of butterflies at the Wings of Mackinac Butterfly Conservancy.
 A walking, biking, or carriage tour with a guide is the most efficient way to see everything.

 Dining, Shopping, and Lodging